 - have been taking a medicine for a while

-- have a change in the dose
+- have a change in the dose of a medicine

 - stop taking the medicine.

-How severe are side effects?
+How bad are side effects?

-Will taking medicines together cause side effects?
+Will taking different medicines together cause side effects?

 How can side effects be prevented?

-- what you can do to manage mild side effects
+- What can you do to manage mild side effects?

-- when and who you should call for help with more serious side effects.
+- When and who should you call for help with more serious side effects?

 - Check if you should avoid some supplements, foods or alcohol while taking your medicine.

 |If the side effect is serious and it’s an emergency, call 111 for an ambulance.|

-While medicines are safe and effective, side effects can happen.
-All medicines carry some risk.
-The risks may be minor and the benefit of the medicine to your health may outweigh the risk.
-But the benefit–risk decision is sometimes difficult to make.
-The best choice depends on your situation.
-You must decide what risks you will accept to get the benefits you want.
+While medicines are usually safe and effective, side effects can happen.
+All medicines have some risk.
+The risks may be minor and the benefit of the medicine to your health may be worth the risk.
+But the benefit–risk decision is sometimes difficult to make and depends on your situation.
+Your doctor, pharmacist or other healthcare provider may be able to help you make the decision.

 How can I report side effects?

-You can also report side effects through an organisation called Centre for Adverse Reactions Monitoring (CARM).
-CARM accepts reports from consumers but will try to involve the patient's doctor, nurse or pharmacist who often may be unaware of the reaction.
-CARM can be contacted through:
+You can also report side effects yourself through the Centre for Adverse Reactions Monitoring (CARM).
+CARM accepts reports from consumers but will try to involve the doctor, nurse or pharmacist to make sure they are aware of the reaction.

-Severe Allergic Reactions (Anaphylaxis) to Medicines (Maori), Medsafe, NZ
+Severe allergic reactions (anaphylaxis) to medicines (Maori), Medsafe, NZ

 - What are side effects?
-NHS Choices
+NHS, UK

-- Understanding the frequency and severity of side effects: linguistic, numeric, and visual representations American Association for Artificial Intelligence, 2006
+- Understanding the frequency and severity of side effects: linguistic, numeric, and visual representations American Association for Artificial Intelligence, US, 2006